ohler55/ox/README.md

 ### Release 2.4.8

  - Tolerant mode now allows case-insensitve matches on elements during parsing.
+Smart mode in the SAX parser is also case insensitive.

 ### Release 2.4.7